KristianLyng/varnishfoo/chapter-3.rst

         Varnish supports".

 Varnish Configuration Language
-        Stored in a separate VCL file, usually in ``/etc/varnish/``.
+        Stored in one or more separate VCL files, usually in ``/etc/varnish/``.
 Can be changed on-the-fly.
 Uses a custom-made configuration language to define caching policies.
+Examples:
-Examples: "Retrieve content for www.example.com from backend server at prod01.example.net", "Strip Cookie headers for these requests", "Output an error message for this URL".
+        "Retrieve content for www.example.com from backend server at prod01.example.net", "Strip Cookie headers for these requests", "Output an error message for this URL".

 Command line arguments
 ----------------------